Near McDowell in Highland County, Virginia — The American South (Mid-Atlantic)

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on December 25, 2019.
 This page originally submitted on March 4, 2009, by Robert H. Moore, II of Winchester, Virginia.
-This page has been viewed 1,367 times since then and 4 times this year.
+This page has been viewed 1,416 times since then.
 Photos: 1. submitted on March 4, 2009, by Robert H. Moore, II of Winchester, Virginia.
 2. submitted on March 30, 2009.
 3. submitted on March 4, 2009, by Robert H. Moore, II of Winchester, Virginia. • Craig Swain was the editor who published this page.